Connect with others who understand.

 What Is Isolated Systolic Hypertension?

 When your medical provider checks your blood pressure, they measure two numbers.
-The first number — your systolic blood pressure — measures the pressure in your arteries when your heart beats.
-The second number — your diastolic blood pressure — measures the pressure in your arteries between beats, when your heart rests.
+The first or top number — your systolic blood pressure — measures the pressure in your arteries when your heart beats.
+The second or bottom number — your diastolic blood pressure — measures the pressure in your arteries between beats, when your heart rests.
 Your medical provider will tell you your blood pressure reading as systolic “over” diastolic.

 Isolated Systolic Hypertension Causes and Risk Factors